CodePushGo/website/src/content/blog/en/5-security-best-practices-for-mobile-app-live-updates.md

 ## 1\.
 Secure Delivery of Updates

-To ensure safe updates for Capacitor-based apps, **encryption** and **authentication protocols** are the backbone of a secure delivery pipeline.
+To ensure safe updates for React Native-based apps, **encryption** and **authentication protocols** are the backbone of a secure delivery pipeline.

 > "Secure coding is the foundation of security for mobile applications" [\[1\]](https://dashdevs.com/blog/mobile-app-security-tips/).